EonTechnology/server/README.md

 **peer-core** - Core of the node without binding to the organization of data storage and the implementation of the transport.

 **peer-eon** - EON-specific code.
-Contains implementation of transaction handlers, EDS algorithm end etc.
+Contains implementation of transaction handlers.

 **peer-eon-app** - Implementation of simple bot API and JSON-RPC transport.

-**peer-store-sqlite** - Simple data storage in SQLite and corresponding algorithms.
+**json-rpc** - Simple implementation of the JRPC protocol.

 License
 -------